NEW495 Placements

 The Mayworks Festival of Working People and the Arts – initiates and supports the creation and production of art that engages diverse artists and workers at the intersection of art, social justice and labour.
 This opportunity is for a student interested in labour justice and the role of cultural programming in community building and social action.
 The ideal candidate will be interested in film and how it can be used to explore issues of labour justice and social action.
 As well as research skills, the student should have the capacity to critically view a film and to effectively communicate their response to it.

-The Ontario Health Coalition – A non-profit public interest coalition whose mission is to protect and improve our public health care system.
+The Ontario Health Coalition – a non-profit public interest coalition whose mission is to protect and improve our public health care system.
 The Ontario Health Coalition fights cuts and privatization, and advocates for improvements to public health care in the public interest.
 The Ontario Health Coalition is looking for someone to assist in their health care advocacy work to protect and improve public health care in Ontario.

 Interested in applying for a Community Engaged Learning placement?